multiprocessio/datastation/HACKING.md

 # Hacking

-You'll need a recent Node.js, Python, and [yarn](https://yarnpkg.com/).
+You'll need a recent Node.js, Python, cmake, and [yarn](https://yarnpkg.com/).

 If you want to have hot-reloading, install